Geography

 We are committed to encouraging children to enjoy asking and answering questions about the world around them, as well as making full use of relevant resources to support their learning.

+The core of our geography curriculum is the National Curriculum for England which is supported by the Kapow Geography.
 The Ofsted research review for Geography (June 2021), explained that in a well-structured curriculum, the prior content that pupils have remembered allows them to understand the conditions, processes and interactions that explain geographical features, distribution patterns and changes over time and space.
+Kapow Primary’s Geography scheme of work aims to inspire pupils to become curious and explorative thinkers with a diverse knowledge of the world; in other words, to think like a

 Every year group has a yearly Curriculum Map that outlines the key areas of geography which will be taught throughout the year.
 This ensures that adequate amount of time and coverage is allocated to each key area.

 To ensure high standards of teaching and learning in geography, detailed Medium Term planning supports teachers to plan a sequence of progressive weekly lessons and over time, giving the children time to master new concepts.
-Within this document the following is evident:
+This planning includes assessment for learning opportunities, the learning objective for each lesson, linked success criteria and differentiated tasks to meet the objective.

 We provide a variety of opportunities for geography learning inside and outside the classroom.
 Educational visits are another opportunity for the teachers to plan for additional geography learning outside the classroom.
 Through fieldwork, our pupils explore the local environment, to encounter geographical concepts first hand and connect their learning, in classrooms, with the complexity of the real world.